m00g3n/cluster-inventory/docs/adr/provisioning.md

 ```
 > Note: please mind that the additional OIDC providers, and ingress network filtering will not be implemented in the first release.

-Please, see the following examples to understand what CRs need to be created for particular KEB plans:
+Please see the following examples to understand what CRs must be created for particular KEB plans:
 - [AWS trial plan](assets/runtime-examples/aws-trial.yaml)
 - [Azure](assets/runtime-examples/azure.yaml)
 - [Azure lite](assets/runtime-examples/azure-lite.yaml)